Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Introduction

 \section{Introduction}

-The noncommutative (NC) phase-space theories have emerged as a promising framework in theoretical physics, challenging conventional conceptions of spacetime continuity, and offering new insights into the microscopic structure of the matter and of the interactions.
-These approaches are motivated by several independent indications, from fundamental theories of gravity to condensed matter systems under extreme conditions, in which the spacetime itself may possess a discrete or deformed structure at very short distances.
-NC frameworks have also been extensively explored in other areas of theoretical physics, such as high-energy and field theories, where divergences naturally arise.
-The introduction of a noncommutative algebra in these contexts aims to mitigate such divergences by imposing a fundamental length scale in the spacetime, and therefore, regularizing naturally the ultraviolet (UV) divergences \cite{1,1.1,2.1,2.3,2.4,2.5,2.6,2.7,2.8,2.9,2.10,2.11,2.12,2.13,2.14,2.15,2.16,3,3b,4,5}.
-At very short distances, the Lorentz invariance may be effectively violated.
-However, when the NC parameter tends to zero, the conventional commutative results are smoothly recovered \cite{1,1.1,5,6,7,8,9,10,10.1}.
+The noncommutative (NC) phase-space theories have emerged as a promising framework in theoretical physics, challenging conventional conceptions of spacetime continuity and offering new insights into the microscopic structure of matter and interactions.
+These approaches are motivated by several independent indications, ranging from fundamental theories of gravity to condensed matter systems under extreme conditions, in which spacetime itself may exhibit a discrete or deformed structure at very short distances.

+NC frameworks have also been extensively explored in other areas of theoretical physics, such as high-energy and quantum field theories, where divergences naturally arise.
+The introduction of a NC algebra in these contexts aims to mitigate such divergences by imposing a fundamental length scale in spacetime, thereby naturally regularizing ultraviolet (UV) divergences \cite{1,1.1,2.1,2.3,2.4,2.5,2.6,2.7,2.8,2.9,2.10,2.11,2.12,2.13,2.14,2.15,2.16,3,3b,4,5}.
+At very short distances, Lorentz invariance may be effectively violated; however, in the limit where the NC parameter vanishes, the conventional commutative results are smoothly recovered \cite{1,1.1,5,6,7,8,9,10,10.1}.

-Although the NC phase-space theories were initially overshadowed by renormalization techniques, their advantages have become evident in view of the limitations of conventional approaches.
-NC phase spaces preserve the scale invariance, and provide a consistent theoretical framework across different energy regimes, from the ultraviolet (UV) to the infrared (IR) regime.
-This enables the formulation of models whose predictions can, in principle, be confronted with experimental or observational data at various scales.
+NC phase-space formulations offer a complementary alternative to conventional renormalization-based approaches, particularly in view of their known limitations \cite{4,Szabo}.
+By preserving scale invariance, these frameworks provide a unified description across energy scales, from the ultraviolet (UV) to the infrared (IR) \cite{Minwalla,2.3}.
+As a result, they enable the construction of models whose predictions can, in principle, be confronted with experimental or observational data over a broad range of regimes.

+Recent studies have explored the implications of NC structures in a variety of contexts, including modified uncertainty relations, quantum thermodynamics, and thermal machines.
+In these settings, noncommutativity has been shown to affect energy spectra, entropy production, and the efficiency of thermodynamic cycles, leading to potentially observable deviations from standard predictions \cite{refA,refB,refE,refG}.

+While these approaches are typically formulated within fully quantum or operator-based frameworks, the present work adopts a complementary perspective based on phase-space noncommutativity.
+This allows for a direct investigation of how geometric deformations influence the density of states and the resulting thermostatistical behavior of interacting systems.

+In contrast to previous studies, which mainly focus on single-particle or quantum thermodynamic setups, our analysis addresses interacting systems governed by short-range potentials, providing a bridge between NC geometry and semiclassical statistical mechanics.